1cYinfinity/hidden-file-detector/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE]LICENSE file for details.